Dev-devadath/Persona-Skill/README.md

 Build a reusable digital persona from chat history (friends, partners, family, or anyone you have messages with).

-**Persona Skill** is a meta-skill that turns real conversations, relationship context, and behavior corrections into a standalone skill you can talk to later.
+**Persona Skill** is a claude-skill that turns real conversations, relationship context, and behavior corrections into a standalone skill you can talk to later.

 It is designed to: